projectname94/project-voice_activated/lectures/api_advanced_features.md

   if we wan't to clear the text we should do that in the start function, because it essentially is a restart

-  let's do a bit of cleanup before we get to the results
+  let's do a bit more cleanup before we get to generateText()

   what else is wrong here compared to the initial example